-SB23-059 will aid the state in helping Coloradoans access over 43 state parks and 350 wildlife areas.
+SB23-059 will aid the state in helping Coloradoans access over 43 state parks.

-This CCI initiated bill creates a grant program and an optional fee for local governments to help them meet growing visitation demands.
+This CCI initiated bill creates an optional fee for local governments to help them meet growing visitation demands.
 In the absence of investing in local roads, bicycle lanes, shuttle operations and other transportation methods local governments support, Coloradoans and visitors alike will be deterred from enjoying the state's treasured resources.